using namespace std - lets your omit the std:: prefix

 Switch from struct to class.

-Difference between struct & class — default visibility.
-Struct is public, class is private.
+Difference between struct & class — default visibility. struct is public, class is private.

 Let’s fix our linked list class.